The Mendix January Release: Starting 2014 with a Bang

 tl;dr: We released a lot of cool stuff in January!

 The January release makes it possible to hide a layout container region and slide it in with the press of a button.
 With this, you can build the fancy menus that you know from mobile apps like Facebook and Spotify.
 Newly created apps will contain a default mobile layout that features such a collapsible menu.
 You can also create these layouts yourself: place the “toggle sidebar” button on your layout and select one of the regions of the layout container.
 That’s all; the region will be hidden when you load a page that uses this layout.
 If a user clicks the button, the region will slide in from the left or the right.

 There are small things that seem so obvious, and yet are often overlooked.
 We do our best to pay attention to these details and we hope you will like this one: keyboard navigation in the microflow editor.
 You can now navigate through all elements, jump to the start or end, open property forms, and edit captions, all without taking your hands off the keyboard!
-Have a look at the documentation for a full overview of the options.

 You will love this one too: you can now drag pages, document templates, microflows and Java actions from the project explorer into microflows to create the corresponding activities immediately.
 To make it even better, we also allow you to drag snippets and microflows from the project explorer onto pages to create snippet call widgets and microflow buttons, respectively.